About Early Childhood Development (ECD) Intervention model in Serbia

 - Play and Learn programme (joint activities with children and parents),

-- Lectures for parents (provided by psychologists, paediatricians, gynaecologists, dentists, social workers, etc.) and
+- Lectures for parents (provided by psychologists, special educators, speech and language therapists, paediatricians, dentists, social workers, etc.) and

 - Peer-to-peer workshops.